 - 4. Examples of minor assessments include but are not restricted to: oral reports, quizzes. - 5.
-Examples of major assessments include but are not restricted to: projects, reports, research papers. - High School courses successfully completed in middle school will not be figured into and/or weighted into the student's high school grade point average (GPA). - The respective End of Course (EOC) Exams, where applicable, must be administered to the students who take a high school courses in middle school for credit.
+Examples of major assessments include but are not restricted to: projects, reports, research papers. - High School courses successfully completed in middle school will not be figured into and/or weighted into the student's high school grade point average (GPA). - 7.
+The respective End of Course (EOC) Exams, where applicable, must be administered to students enrolled in a high school course-in middle school.

-E. Honor Roll and National Junior Honor Society
+D. Honor Roll and National Junior Honor Society